BU-ISCIII/openebench_gmi/README.md

 **1. Validation and data preprocessing:**
   1. *Check results format:*
     - Tree input: User input tree format is validated, nexus and newick formats are allowed being newick the canonical format.
 If format validated, a tree is outputted in the canonical format (.nwk).
     -  VCF input:

   2. *Get query ids:*
     - Tree input: ids are extracted for user input tree in newick or nexus format.
 IDs are writed in: queryids.json

   3. *Get result ids:*
-    -Tree input: ids are extracted from canonical tree format.
+    - Tree input: ids are extracted from canonical tree format.
 IDs are writed in resultsids.json

 **2. Metrics:**
   1. *Robinson-Foulds metric calculation:* Robinson-Foulds test is performed between user tree and gold standard tree in order to compare its topologies.
 Result value is writted to robinsonfoulds.json file.